Mosca42/WorldProtector/README.md

 There are three different sticks, which can help you define regions, add and remove protection flags to them, as well as players.
 Except for the marking, which has to be done with the Region Marker, it is possible to use this mod only with the command line.

-The most common task can also be done without commands (almost, you still need to use a command to define a region)!
+The most common task can also be done without commands!

 ### Region Marker